hannahchan/Scaffold.Service/Scaffold/Docs/RequestTracing.md

 ## Changing the Default Behavior and Header ##

-The default request tracing header for Scaffold.WebApi is `Correlation-Id` and has been defined as a constant in a file named [Headers.cs](../Sources/Scaffold.WebApi/Constants/Headers.cs).
+The default request tracing header for Scaffold is `Correlation-Id` and has been defined as a constant in a file named [Headers.cs](../Sources/Scaffold.WebApi/Constants/Headers.cs).
 Changing this value will change the name of the request tracing header the that Web API will accept.

 The default request tracing behavior can be changed by modifying [RequestTracingMiddleware.cs](../Sources/Scaffold.WebApi/Middleware/RequestTracingMiddleware.cs).
 How request identifiers are logged can be changed by modifying [RequestLoggingMiddleware.cs](../Sources/Scaffold.WebApi/Middleware/RequestLoggingMiddleware.cs).